The Side Gig (everything you need to start earning on the side)

 Example 2: How I consulted for venture capital firms

 Like all of us, I know how to use YouTube, Facebook and Instagram.
-During college, I was able to turn that into consulting gigs with multiple venture-capital firms who wanted to learn how young people were using consumer services on the web.
-This consisted of me giving them a course each week online music, videos, social networks, etc.
+During college, I turned that into consulting gigs with multiple venture-capital firms who wanted to learn how young people were using consumer services on the web.
+This consisted of me giving them a course each week online, including music, videos, social networks, etc.

 Lesson learned: It’s not enough to simply be good at something, whether it’s freelance writing, dog walking, or graphic design.
 You need to know why people want your skill.